great-expectations/great_expectations/docs/intro.rst

 **Great Expectations is NOT a data versioning tool.**

-	Great expectations does not store data itself.
-Instead, it deals in metadata about data.
-If you want to bring your data itself under version control, check out tools like: `DVC <https://dvc.org/>`__ and `Quilt <https://github.com/quiltdata/quilt>`__
+	Great Expectations does not store data itself.
+Instead, it deals in metadata about data: Expectations, validation results, etc. If you want to bring your data itself under version control, check out tools like: `DVC <https://dvc.org/>`__ and `Quilt <https://github.com/quiltdata/quilt>`__.

 **Great Expectations provides a lightweight metadata store, but it also plays nice with other metadata tools.**